CPEN-221/go-examples/example2/README.md

 }
 ```

-In the above function, we are stating that `this_pokemon` is a pointer (because of the `*` operator) and that it stores a memory location when one might expect to find a `struct pokemon` type.
+In the above function, we are stating that `this_pokemon` is a pointer (because of the `*` operator) and that it stores a memory location where one might expect to find a `struct pokemon` type.
 The `struct pokemon` at that location is referenced using the syntax `*this_pokemon`.

 To pass the address of the `struct` we wish to change, we would invoke this method thus: